BilalAsifB/BilalAsifB-AnimalCLEF25-Animal_Reidentification/README.md

-Here's a **GitHub-flavored Markdown** version of your `README.md` that is properly formatted for display on GitHub:

----

 # AnimalCLEF2025

 This repository implements three approaches for the **AnimalCLEF2025** competition, aimed at identifying animal subspecies (loggerhead turtle, lynx, salamander) using one-shot or few-shot learning.
 The approaches are: